atk4/data/README.md

 As a result the UI layer cannot simply discover how your Invoice relate to the Client.
 This makes YOU write a lot of glue code - performing query and feeding data into the UI layer.

->    *With most ORMs you cannot design an generic CRUD or Form which would work with ANY model.
+>    *With most ORMs you cannot design an generic Crud or Form which would work with ANY model.
 As a result server-side rendering becoming more extinct in the face of Client-side frameworks.*

 Agile Data addresses this balance.
-For the presentation logic you can use tools such as [Agile UI](https://github.com/atk4/ui), that consists of generic CRUD, Form implementations or other modules which accept the Model protocol of Agile Data:
+For the presentation logic you can use tools such as [Agile UI](https://github.com/atk4/ui), that consists of generic Crud, Form implementations or other modules which accept the Model protocol of Agile Data:

 ``` php
 $presentation->setModel($business_model);